JKChai/JKChai.github.io/content/_index.md

 ### DS Knowledge Hub

-Provide articles and notes that cover fundamental tools use in the Data Science realm which might cover descriptive, diadnosis, predictive, and prescriptive analysis.
+Provide articles and notes that cover fundamental tools use in the Data Science realm which might cover descriptive, diagnosis, predictive, and prescriptive analysis.

 <---> <!-- magic separator, between columns -->